-As of December 31, 2020, Crown Cork's accrual for pending and future asbestos-related claims and related legal costs was \$251 million, including \$214 million for unasserted claims.
+As of December 31, 2021, Crown Cork's accrual for pending and future asbestos-related claims and related legal costs was \$237 million, including \$198 million for unasserted claims.
 The Company determines its accrual without limitation to a specific time period.
-Assumptions underlying the accrual include that claims for exposure to asbestos that occurred after the sale of the subsidiary's insulation business in 1964 would not be entitled to settlement payouts and that state statutes described under Note N to the Company's audited consolidated financial statements included in this Annual Report, including Texas and Pennsylvania statutes, are expected to have a highly favorable impact on Crown Cork's ability to settle or defend against asbestos-related claims in those states and other states where Pennsylvania law may apply.
+Assumptions underlying the accrual include that claims for exposure to asbestos that occurred after the sale of the subsidiary's insulation business in 1964 would not be entitled to settlement payouts and that state statutes described under Note O to the Company's audited consolidated financial statements included in this Annual Report, including Texas and Pennsylvania statutes, are expected to have a highly favorable impact on Crown Cork's ability to settle or defend against asbestos-related claims in those states and other states where Pennsylvania law may apply.

-During the year ended December 31, 2020, Crown Cork received approximately 1,500 new claims, settled or dismissed approximately 1,500 claims, and had approximately 56,000 claims outstanding at the end of the period.
-Of these outstanding claims, approximately 16,500 claims relate to claimants alleging first exposure to asbestos after 1964 and approximately 39,500 relate to claimants alleging first exposure to asbestos before or during 1964, of which approximately 13,000 were filed in Texas, 1,500 were filed in Pennsylvania, 6,000 were filed in other states that have enacted asbestos legislation and 19,000 were filed in other states.
-The outstanding claims at December 31, 2020 also exclude approximately 19,000 inactive claims, as well as claims in Texas filed after June 11, 2003 (as the state of Texas has enacted legislation limiting asbestos-related liabilities, as further discussed in Note N. Due to the passage of time, the Company considers it unlikely that the plaintiffs in these cases will pursue further action.
+During the year ended December 31, 2021, Crown Cork received approximately 2,000 new claims, settled or dismissed approximately 1,000 claims, and had approximately 57,000 claims outstanding at the end of the period.
+Of the Company's outstanding claims, approximately 17,000 claims relate to claimants alleging first exposure to asbestos after 1964 and approximately 40,000 relate to claimants alleging first exposure to asbestos before or during 1964, of which approximately 13,000 were filed in Texas, 1,500 were filed in Pennsylvania, 6,000 were filed in other states that have enacted asbestos legislation and 19,500 were filed in other states.
+The outstanding claims at December 31, 2021 also exclude approximately 19,000 inactive claims, as well as claims in Texas filed after June 11, 2003.
+Due to the passage of time, the Company considers it unlikely that the plaintiffs in these cases will pursue further action.
 The exclusion of these inactive claims had no effect on the calculation of the Company's accrual as the claims were filed in states where the Company's liability is limited by statute.
 The Company devotes significant time and expense to defend against these various claims, complaints and proceedings, and there can be no assurance that the expenses or distractions from operating the Company's businesses arising from these defenses will not increase materially.

-Crown Cork made cash payments of \$21 million, \$22 million and \$21 million in 2020, 2019 and 2018 to settle asbestos claims and pay related legal and defense costs.
+Crown Cork made cash payments of \$19 million, \$21 million and \$22 million in 2021, 2020 and 2019 to settle asbestos claims and pay related legal and defense costs.
 These payments and any such future payments will reduce the cash flow available to Crown Cork for its business operations and debt payments.